COM6012/ScalableML/Lab 2 - RDD, DataFrame, ML pipeline, and parallelization.md

     Load the Aug95 NASA access log data in Lab 1 and create a DataFrame with FIVE columns by **specifying** the schema according to the description in the downloaded html file.
 Use this DataFrame for the following questions.

 2. Find out the number of **unique** hosts in total (i.e. in August 1995)?
+[Answer: 75060 Unique Hosts]
 3. Find out the most frequent visitor, i.e. the host with the largest number of visits.
+[Answer: "edams.ksc.nasa.gov]

 ### Linear regression for advertising